troschiev/DS_portfolio/Cell_Tarif_Classification/README.md

 Individual solutions:

-- feature engineering, which greatly inreased linear model quality
+- feature engineering, which greatly increased linear model quality
 - study of the influence of model hyperparameters on the quality metric
 - determination of features importances L1 regularization
 - models blending

 ## Data

-The dataset of Yandex Practicum was used:
+The dataset of Yandex Practicum:

 - 3000+ entries
 - numerical features